MichaelEPope/netsuite-async-search-client/README.md

 4. Better documentation.

 ## Changelog

+**10/16/2019** - Made remainingUsage a funciton rather than a property.

 **10/15/2019** - Script completely overhauled.
 It turns out that `<iframes>` still run in the same process, so it's not really making things asynchronous (though it did freeze up the UI a bit less).
 Now we are straight to using a function provided by Netsuite, so it really does what it's supposed to.
 Large API change though, and a bit less convenient.